What is Dementia?

 What is Parkinson’s Disease?

 Parkinson’s disease (PD) was described by James Parkinson nearly 100 years before Dr. Alois Alzheimer described the dementia later named Alzheimer’s disease (AD).
 Called the “shaking palsy” by Parkinson, PD is diagnosed when a person shows at least two of these three symptoms: slowed movements (bradykinesia), muscle rigidity, and tremor (at rest).
 We recognize many other associated signs of PD, including expressionless face, quiet speech, cramped handwriting, shuffling gait, trouble getting out of a chair, and difficulty swallowing.
+Many of the symptoms of idiopathic Parkinson's disease result when certain nerve cells that produce dopamine in the brain begin to malfunction and die.

 Age of Onset

+The majority of people with AD have the late-onset type—where symptoms first appear after the mid-60s.
 PD begins earlier than AD, typically between ages 50 and 65, with an average age of onset of around 62 years, and only a few cases begin before age 40.
 With a prevalence of around 3 cases per 1,000 people, PD is less common than AD but still an important cause of neurological illness among older adults.

 Like the symptoms of AD, those of PD are caused by destruction of brain cells.
 Unlike AD, in which plaques and tangles are found, the microscopic finding in PD brains is loss of cells that produce dopamine, an important brain chemical involved in nerve cell communication, in a movement-related part of the brain called the substantia nigra.
 The cells in the substantia nigra can be seen to include abnormal collections of a protein, called “Lewy bodies.”